waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

    # ./spec/docking_station_spec.rb:8:in `block (2 levels) in <top (required)>'
 ```

-By default, our `@bike` instance variable in `DockingStation` is nil.
-All Ruby instance variables are initially nil by default.
+By default, our `@bike` instance variable in `DockingStation` is `nil`.
+All Ruby instance variables are initially `nil` by default.
 In order to have this DockingStation test pass we need to fix it as we did our feature test:
 ```ruby
 describe DockingStation do
   # other tests omitted for brevity